Best Dive Sites in the Abacos, Bahamas

-One of the reasons the Abacos have some of the best dive sites in the world is its unique reef structures.
-Compared to the rest of the Bahamas, the reefs in the Abacos get more exposure to the Atlantic temperatures, so the base of these fringing reefs creates caverns and tunnels to explore.
-Facing the Atlantic also brings in an all-you-can-eat buffet for marine life and corals, ensuring that a diverse array of sea life is always milling about.
-Because many of the sites aren’t too deep (lots are less than 60 feet), both experienced and new divers can fall in love with these dives.
+One of the reasons the Abacos boast some of the best dive sites in the world is their unique reef structures.
+Compared to the rest of the Bahamas, the reefs here are more exposed to Atlantic currents and temperatures, which helps form caves and tunnels at the bases of the fringing reefs, perfect for exploration.
+This exposure also delivers a constant flow of nutrients, creating a buffet for marine life and coral growth and ensuring a vibrant array of sea creatures is always nearby.

 Fowl, Sandy, and Pelican Cays

 All three of these dive sites are protected National Parks, keeping their biodiverse ecosystem one of the healthiest in the world.
-A lack of current makes these some of the best sites to dive (and even snorkel in!) in the Bahamas for all experience levels.
+A lack of current makes these some of the best sites to dive (and even snorkel) in the Bahamas, regardless of experience level.

-Sandy Cay, located inside Pelican Cay National Land and Sea Park is an underwater playground.
-The coral reef is gorgeous and healthy, so you’ll see a lot of fish and if you’re reasonably lucky, some Spotted Eagle Rays.
-Because the maximum depth is 30 feet, this area attracts divers of all levels and also snorkelers, making it a great destination if you have both divers and snorkelers in your group and the weather is good.
+Sandy Cay, located inside Pelican Cay National Land and Sea Park, is an underwater playground.
+The coral reef is gorgeous and healthy, so you’ll see a lot of fish, and if you’re reasonably lucky, some Spotted Eagle Rays.
+Because the maximum depth is 30 feet, this area attracts divers of all levels, as well as snorkelers, making it a great destination for groups with both divers and snorkelers if the weather is favorable.

-You can reach Fowl Cay’s 3 square mile reserve from Marsh Harbour were at depths of 33-98 feet, a wide variety of marine sea life is waiting for you.
+You can reach Fowl Cay’s 3 square mile reserve from Marsh Harbour, where at depths of 33-98 feet, a wide variety of marine sea life is waiting for you.
 Here, you’ll find rock formations, tunnels, coral heads, and some good swim-throughs and caves.
-You’ll see some reef fish and likely turtles, but this dive is special for us because of its underwater flowers, sponges, and corals.
+You’ll see some reef fish and likely turtles.
+What makes this site extra special is the underwater flowers, sponges, and corals.

 The Towers and The Pillars

-These dive sites have huge coral pinnacles (50-60 feet tall) and all of the intriguing caverns and tunnels that go along with them.
-The Towers (with two tower pinnacles around 60 feet tall) feature likely Caribbean reef shark sightings as well as rays and turtles.
-The Pillars are known for having an especially impressive number of fish and turtles to keep you company as you explore.
+These dive sites have huge coral pinnacles (50-60 feet tall) and all of the intriguing caves and tunnels that go along with them.
+The Towers (with two tower pinnacles, each around 60 feet tall) are likely to offer sightings of Caribbean reef sharks as well as rays and turtles.
+The Pillars are known for housing an impressive number of fish and turtles to keep you company as you explore.

-Best dive sites for sharks in the Abacos
+Best Dive Sites Featuring Sharks in the Abacos

 Shark Rodeo

-Sure to give you a heart-pumping moment, upwards of 100 blacktip and Caribbean reef sharks descend upon this area to feed.
-Tiger Beach in Grand Bahama certainly is the most famous for tiger sharks, but if you’re a shark enthusiast, Shark Rodeo shouldn’t be missed.
+Sure to give you a heart-pumping moment, this area may feature upwards of 100 blacktip and Caribbean reef sharks that come here to feed.
+Tiger Beach in Grand Bahama certainly is the most famous area for tiger shark sightings, but if you’re a shark enthusiast, Shark Rodeo is worth a visit as well.

 The Ledge